0xpolarzero/airdrop-gas-benchmarks/README.md

 | 3    | [`Disperse`](./src/Disperse.sol#L20) (`disperseToken`)         | 25,747,105             | +800,861 (+3%)     |
 | 4    | [`Disperse`](./src//Disperse.sol#L31) (`disperseTokenSimple`)  | 26,237,332             | +1,291,088 (+5%)   |
 | 5    | [Thirdweb `AirdropERC20`](./src/thirdweb/AirdropERC20.sol#L96) | 26,906,458             | +1,960,214 (+8%)   |

-> [!NOTE]
-> BytecodeDrop is not included yet, but it should be able to be measured consistently against the other contracts with Hardhat.

 ### ERC20 (claim-based airdrop)